 You need your DHMC ID card with you when you see your provider, pick up medicine at the pharmacy, or for any health services.
-You may not get services without your cards.

-As a DHMC member you only need your Denver Health ID card.
-You should place your Health First Colorado Card somewhere safe.
+As a DHMC member, you only need your Denver Health ID card.
+You should place your Health First Colorado ID card somewhere safe.